Best Hikes in Acadia National Park: Marvelous Maine

 Cadillac Mountain South Ridge Trail

-This 4-mile, point-to-point trail can be hard or easy, depending on where you begin.
-If you start at the summit of Cadillac Mountain, you’re in for a pleasant downhill dawdle to the Blackwoods Campground.
-You’ll pass by The Featherbed, a hidden gem of a lake nestled in between the highly popular viewing point of Cadillac Mountain and Dyke Peak and Eagle’s Crag.
+A highlight of either option is passing by The Featherbed, a hidden gem of a lake nestled in between the highly popular viewing point of Cadillac Mountain and Dyke Peak and Eagle’s Crag.

 Either way, the logistics are a bit tricky.
 You can get to Blackwoods Campground by riding the free Island Explorer shuttle bus.
 Once you summit Cadillac Mountain, you can arrange to be picked up or continue down on the Cadillac Mountain North Ridge Trail, where a bus stop awaits.